HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/single_qubit_gates.md

  \end{pmatrix}
 \\]

-In some cases, the gate operation `InvSqrtPauliX` together with the operation `SqrtPauliX` are the only available rotation gates on some hardware platforms.
-This aspect becomes relevant when it comes to the compilation of a quantum algorithm containing any arbitrary gates to the set of basic gates supported by the hardware device.
+ On some hardware platforms, the gate operation `InvSqrtPauliX` together with the operation `SqrtPauliX` are the only available rotation gates.
+This becomes relevant when it comes to the compilation of a quantum algorithm containing any arbitrary gates to the set of basic gates supported by the hardware device.

 ## PauliX

-The Pauli X gate implements a rotation around x-axis with a fixed angle \\( \frac{\pi}{2} \\) that can be used e.g. to flip the qubit state.
+The Pauli X gate implements a rotation of \\( \frac{\pi}{2} \\) about the x-axis that can be used e.g. to flip the qubit state.
 The full matrix form is given by

 \\[
  U = \begin{pmatrix}